wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 ### wallarm_acl_export_enable

-The directive enables `on` / disables `off` sending of the requests/statistics from the [denylisted](../user-guides/ip-lists/denylist.md) IPs from node to the Cloud.
+The directive enables `on` / disables `off` sending information about the malicious requests (hits) from the [denylisted](../user-guides/ip-lists/denylist.md) IPs from node to the Cloud.

 * With `wallarm_acl_export_enable on` the attacks from the denylisted IPs will be [displayed](../user-guides/events/analyze-attack.md#analyze-requests-from-denylisted-ips) in the **Events** section.